FoleyX90/titanium_documentation/source/en/kitchensink.md

 * **Phone** - the Phone tab contains various device specific examples.
 * **Platform** - the Platform tab contains various platform specific examples.
 * **Mashups** - the Mashups tab contains various examples with working with remote data.

+# Troubleshooting

+Importing and running the Kitchen Sink should work for you straight away, but if you run into problems you can create and run a brand new Titanium Mobile project and copy the demo code over into it.

+First, create a new Titanium Mobile project and run it in the emulators to satisfy yourself that it works.
+Now, replace everything but `[project root]/build` in your newly created application with the contents from the Kitchen Sink demo (Resources directory, custom Info.plist, tiapp.xml - basically everything from the old Kitchen Sink except for the `[project root]/build` directory).
+Now when you re-run your newly created project, you will have all the demos up and running.